syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Calendar picker message

-[CalendarMessage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.CalendarMessage.html) is used to select date and selected date will be added as a text message. `SendMessage` event and `SendMessageCommand` will be raised after selecting date from date pciker.
+[CalendarMessage](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.CalendarMessage.html) is used to select date and selected date will be added as a text message. `SendMessage` event and `SendMessageCommand` will be raised after selecting date from date picker.

 {% tabs %}
 {% highlight xaml %}